PaladuguLekhaRavali/Accounts/README.md

 # Account Management

-This is a React application for managing user accounts, allowing users to log in, register, and view account information.
+This is a React application for managing user accounts, allowing users to log in, register, and view account and update information.

 ## Table of Contents